-Primer isn’t the same as white paint.
-Paint is formulated with resins, paint pigments, solvents, and some extra additives (depending on the type).
+Paint is formulated with resins, pigments, solvents, and some extra additives (depending on the type).
+Primer is formulated with resins, solvents, lots of additives agents, and no paint pigments (some do) or protective additives.

 Because of the protective additives, paint can be used as a final coat on indoor surfaces.
 Also, paint has lots of pigments that beautify and change the appearance of a surface.
 When dry, paint forms a durable coating that can last for years.

-On the other hand, primer is formulated with resins, solvents, additive agents, and no paint pigments (some do) or protective additives.
-So, its coating isn’t colorful and doesn’t have a durable finish.
+On the other hand, primer coating isn’t colorful and doesn’t have a durable finish.
 Because of its high resins, primer sticks over any surface and is designed to provide a base coat for paints.
 This means a primer shouldn’t be used as a topcoat or left unpainted.

 If applied as a topcoat, the primer will get removed or washed off within 2 weeks.
 That’s because a primer doesn’t have protective additives that make it durable or resistant to elements.

-You can use primer without paint temporarily.
+You can apply primer without paint temporarily.
 But, once the primer dries, you must either paint over it or seal it.
-That’s because it isn’t formulated with protective additives, and the coating will get removed if exposed to water or other elements.
+A bare primer coating will get removed if exposed to water as it isn’t formulated with protective additives.

-However, you can use primer without paint if you seal it.
-A sealant, such as polyurethane, will form a glossy layer that will protect it from moisture, water, or scratches.
+You can use primer without paint if you seal it with a sealer.
+A sealer, such as polyurethane, will form a glossy layer that will protect it from moisture, water, or scratches.
 But, the finish will look dull because polyurethane is a clear coat with a transparent finish.

 You can apply paint without a primer, but the surface must be clean and sanded.
-A primer coating provides a smooth coating that helps the paint stick better.
-But, if the surface is already clean and smooth, then a primer isn’t needed.
+The purpose of primer is to provide a base coat for paint to stick to.
+But, a primer coating isn’t needed if the surface is clean, smooth, and porous.

-Also, if you want to change the color shade of a finish, you must apply a primer.
+You must apply a primer if you want to change the color shade of the finish.
 For instance, if you want to change from a dark-colored finish to light colored finish, you need a stain-blocking primer to prevent paint bleed-through.